 The Discovery Scholarship is awarded to non-Arizona Residents and applied one time, per person toward first semester tuition.
-Any prospective students who completes an in-person campus tour or attends the UAT experience (UATx) event will be awarded the Discovery scholarship.
+Any prospective students who completes an in-person campus tour or attends a UAT Discovery Expo (DEX) event will be awarded the Discovery scholarship.